abilandz/PH8124/Lecture_5/Lecture_5.md

 ```bash
 stat -c %s someFile
 ```
-But how can we fetch the above printout programmatically, and do some manipulation with it later in our code?
+But how can we fetch the printout of above command programmatically, and do some manipulation with it later in our code?
 This is precisely the case when we need to use the command substitution operator:
 ```bash
 FileSize=$(stat -c %s someFile)
 ```